 Can I Fish Without a License in Arkansas?

-No, you can’t fish without a license in Arkansas unless you qualify for specific license exemptions.
-Always check the fishing regulations to guarantee you’re compliant and enjoy your time on the water responsibly.
+No, you can’t fish without a license in Arkansas unless you qualify for a specific exemption.
+Always check the current fishing regulations to confirm you’re covered before heading out.

 Are There Age Restrictions for Non-Resident Fishing Licenses?